HomeInsuranceGeneral Contractor Insurance

 How quickly can I get a Certificate of Insurance?

-SmartInsured provides same-day Certificates of Insurance (COIs) formatted exactly how project owners and L&I require them.
-Once your policy is bound, we can issue a COI within hours — not days.
-This is critical for GCs who need to show proof of coverage to bid on projects or satisfy L&I requirements.
+Same-day.
+Once your policy binds, we issue COIs within hours — formatted exactly how project owners and L&I expect them.
+Critical for GCs who need to show coverage to bid on projects or meet L&I requirements.

 Get Your General Contractor Insurance Quote Now